Welcome to this Baja California travel guide.

 You should also head off the beaten path a bit and visit La Bufadora, which is a large blowhole.

 You can also rent kayaks and get up and close if that’s your thing!

 Loreto is more off the beaten path yet access here is easy with its own international airport.

 If heading north from La Paz, you should expect the bus journey to take around 5 hours and cost roughly $30.

-Whilst in Loreto you can head to Coronado island for some snorkelling, take a day trip into the Baja desert by horseback or even go on an open bar catamaran cruise!
+Whilst in Loreto you can head to Coronado Island for some snorkeling, take a day trip into the Baja desert by horseback, or even go on an open bar catamaran cruise!

 - Exploring Guanajuato Mexico

 - Sayulita Travel Guide

 - Things to do in San Cristobal